KalyanasGitRepo/PegaOnKubernetes/README.md

  ### Prepare Values for Pega Helm Charts

  12. Run the script ".\Scripts\5.
 Prepare Values for Pega Helm Charts.ps1".
-This scripts performs the following tasks.
+This script performs the following tasks.

           a.
 Add the Pega repository to your Helm installation.
           b.
 Get latest values-minimal.yaml